tamato/achaea_mudlet/help-docs/ashtan/chelp_hunting.md

 - Rheodad
 - Enverren Marsh
-- Garnok and Thalagor, the villages at the foot of Dun Fortress
-- Forestwatch (avoid bottom half of Forestwatch until higher levels)
+- Garnok and Thalagor, the villages at the foot of Dun Fortress x Forestwatch (avoid bottom half of Forestwatch until higher levels)
 - Manusha - not glubbers and glubberians
 - Northreach Forest
 - Rheodad